hsachinraj/vsts-javavmlabs/HoLs/Setting up local build agents.md

 The agent will run until you stop it by pressing Ctrl +C and/or shutdown the VM.

-<pre>**Note**: You will need to configure the agent only once.
+<pre><b>Note</b> You will need to configure the agent only once.
 To run the
- agent, use **./run.sh** at the terminal window.
-To reconfigure the agent settings, use the **./configure.sh** script`
+ agent, use <b>./run.sh</b> at the terminal window.
+To reconfigure the agent settings, use the <b>./configure.sh</b> script</pre>

- You’ll need to restart the agent manually each time you restart the VM.
-In a production situation you could configure the agent to start automatically as a daemon.
+ <pre>You’ll need to restart the agent manually each time you restart the VM.
+In a production situation
+ you could configure the agent to start automatically as a daemon.
 Service mode is supported only in Ubuntu 16.
  You’ll find notes on how to do this at the GitHub site for the agent listed earlier.</pre>

 You can now run the build definition using the agent you have setup